SujalPaudel/Pharma_Support/README.md

 - Php

 ### Features
---Densely related with Database.
+- Densely related with Database.
---Highly compatible with relational database(MySQL).
+- Highly compatible with relational database(MySQL).
---Can be used for large scale pharma wholesalers.
+- Can be used for large scale pharma wholesalers.
---Can also be compatible with other management systems with few changes.
+- Can also be compatible with other management systems with few changes.